 Palouse Fresh Food Project

 The Palouse Fresh Food Project builds on the service learning foundation of the Center for Civic Engagement, in an effort to connect students and campus resources to organizations that are fighting food insecurity on the Palouse.
-This program is a partnership between the WSU CCE and Washington Campus Compact, a statewide coalition of college and university presidents who have united to further the civic purposes of higher education.

 The Palouse Fresh Food Project increases the availability of fresh food for those community members who are food insecure, through service learning opportunities and community collaboration.